 Wastewater Districts - The Region is served by 17 wastewater treatment districts.
 Each of the incorporated cities is served by a district, along with seven districts (Camrosa, Saticoy, Triunfo, Ventura County Service Areas 29 and 30, Piru and the Ventura Regional Sanitation District) serve the major unincorporated areas of the County (Figure 3-7).

-Flood Control District - The Ventura County Watershed Protection District is the regional floodcontrol agency and has the same boundaries as the County of Ventura.
+Flood Control - Ventura County Watershed Protection is the regional flood-control entity and has the same boundaries as the County of Ventura.

 3.2.4 Groundwater Basins